Why I Always Read Email First Thing Each Morning

 I’m always asking myself what do I need to do first?
 This applies to email messages as well as other things on my to do list.
 And, it might even apply to taking a nap or walk!

 Thank you for this wonderful “email” while I drink my tea this morning.
 When I first read Julie Morgenstern’s book titled “Never Check Email First Think In The Morning” I felt conflicted.
 This is my time to return emails to coaching clients and other business related communication.
 Yet, I do tend to stray a bit.
-Reading your “newsletter”, is it important business or “read it when I have time” email?
+Reading your newsletter, is it “important business” or “read it when I have time” email?”
 It is growth and nourishment for me, yet is right now, early morning, the time to read it?
 Truth is if I put it on “hold” it might not get read.
-I have to choose to elevate it to ‘important’ VS just ‘interesting’ in order for it to get read; and I DO like reading your wonderful newsletters Karen!
+I have to choose to elevate it to ‘important’ VS just ‘interesting’ in order for it to get read; and I DO like reading your wonderful newsletters Karyn!
 Thanks for your great insight and encouragement. judi

 Great tips!
 I too, for the most part, read my emails first thing, because generally I have no choice.
 I generally work with organizing clients outside my office during the day, so I do my desk work first thing and at the end of the day.
 If I’m working in my office for the day, I have to set strict limits for computer work, especially if I have a project that I’m working on.
 In that instance, I may not check email in the morning, because I know it will drag on for longer than planned.
 It’s all about prioritizing.
 There’s nothing like a 9:30AM client appointment to get me moving!
 Thanks!